 I like to look at the assembled weight and the weight capacity of an elliptical to get an idea as to how “heavy-duty” it is.

-The E95 weighs 236 lb and comes with a weight limit of 400 lb.
+However, the E95 weighs 242 lb and comes with a weight limit of 400 lb.

-Comparing these numbers, we see that the E95 is a little bit heavier than the E35 and comes with a slightly higher weight limit.
+Comparing these numbers, we see that the E95 is quite a bit heavier than the E35 and comes with a slightly higher weight limit.

 Larger folks may want to consider this, but I don’t think the smaller folks out there will notice any difference.